truefoundry/elasti/README.md

 # Challenges

-- Activator Switching Traffic using Knative Code
+- resolver Switching Traffic using Knative Code
 - Identify services based on the label using custom CRDs
-- Activator scaling 0 -> 1
+- resolver scaling 0 -> 1
-- KEDA and Activator Communication
+- KEDA and resolver Communication

-### Scaling 0 to N can happen from keda?
-Activator doesn’t need to do that
+### Scaling 0 to N can happen from keda? resolver doesn't need to do that
-- We are using activator to make sure 0 to 1 goes through faster
+- We are using resolver to make sure 0 to 1 goes through faster

-### A controller will be separate from the activator and will act to switch traffic
+### A controller will be separate from the resolver and will act to switch traffic
 - Why?
   - Will be difficult to scale to multiple replicas
-- We can achieve certain single-threaded functionality via locks etc in Activator now, but will eventually separate it out in a controller. - RT
+- We can achieve certain single-threaded functionality via locks etc in resolver now, but will eventually separate it out in a controller. - RT
 - This is decided only to save time of development.  - RT

 ### What happens for east-west traffic?